lfwells/discord-lecture-reader/README.md

 You can clear the poll on this page by clicking the button or navigating to `http://131.217.172.176/guild/<guild_id>/clearpoll`.

 ## TODO
-For fun: "latest vote: XX for YY" (actually is hard)
+For fun: "latest vote: XX for YY" (actually is hard -- unless we do a robo lindsay version)

-but im thinking about a longer term solution where we effectively have a "dashboard" that can do heaps of stuff, like:
 - a button for enabling/disabling breakout rooms
 - a button for clearing a channel, or posting an announcement or all sorts of cool shit

 TODO:
 - lecturechannel can be set with extra query string junk on end
+- fix header to look nicer
+- add invites link
+- detect when new roles are made / refresh cache on load page